Penobscot Expedition: Legacy

 In 1972 the Maine Maritime Academy and the Massachusetts Institute of Technology searched for and found the wreck of Defence, a privateer that was part of the American fleet.
 Evidence of scuttled ships was also found under the Joshua Chamberlain Bridge in Bangor and under the Bangor town dock, and several artifacts were recovered.
 Cannonballs were also reported to have been recovered during the construction of the concrete casements for the I-395 bridge in 1986.

 The earthworks of Fort George stand at the mouth of the Penobscot River in Castine, accompanied by concrete work added later by the Americans in the 19th century.
 Archaeological evidence of the expedition, including cannonballs and cannon, was located during an archaeological project in 2000–2001.

 Since 2004 a comprehensive exhibit on the Penobscot Expedition has been provided by the Castine Historical Society, located at its base on School Street, Castine.

-In 2021, San Francisco Unified School District announced that it would strip Paul Revere's name from Paul Revere K-8 for his role in the Penobscot Expedition.
+In 2021, San Francisco Unified School District announced that it would strip Paul Revere's name from Paul Revere K–8 for his role in the Penobscot Expedition.
 The San Francisco Board of Education mistakenly believed the expedition was to steal land from the Penobscot people.
+The renaming plan was later reversed in April 2021, and Paul Revere's name was restored to that school.